What is multi-room audio? You'll find out in our ultimate guide

 There’s a whole range on offer, from the ultra-cheap Jongo A2 hifi adapter and the portable, battery-operated Jongo S3X speaker to the much larger T6X and T4X.
 These are intended to replace your old speaker system.
 Even the biggest one only costs £200, which is cheaper than some companies’ cheapest multi-room boxes.
 Bargain hunter?
 Check Jongo out.

 These speakers have Bluetooth too, so you're not locked into using an app.
+However, they can be fiddly to setup.

 Which is the multi-audio set-up for you?
 Let us know in the comments section below